OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-05.md

 ## Lamentations 5:16

-The crown has fallen from our head.
-Woe to us, for we have sinned!
+The crown has tumbled from our head.
+Alas for us, for we have sinned!

 ## Lamentations 5:17